Wildlife of India Photo Tour 2018

 We use gypsy cars, which are popular in the wildlife parks in India.
 Ours will be specially adapted for photographers and we will only carry two photographers per vehicle, or a row of seats each, to maximise opportunity and space.

 We stay in luxury accommodation, from our initial stay in Delhi and for each of our stays in the parks.
-Good dining accompanies the accommodation and the cottages are large with separate bedroom, bathroom and balcony.
+Good dining accompanies the accommodation and the cottages are large with separate bedroom, bathroom and private balcony.